andersonb97/RockinRobin/README.md

 I chose these methods because they are standard across the machine learning industry and give a good view of the strengths and weaknesses of the model.

-The methods and models that I tried do not predict with a high degree of accuracy the closing price of specific stocks.
+The methods and models that I tried do not predict the closing price of specific stocks well.
 However, as a general trend the semantic methods outperformed the sentiment methods.
 Of the two semantic methods the Random Forest model performed the best.
 The semantic models both performed slighly better than chance and indicate that there could be a relationship between tweets and stock performance.
 The sentiment models on the other hand did not perform well.
 In fact, the Random Forest did not perform any better than chance based off it's accuracy metric.
-The Logistic Regression method did not perform well at all.
-While it's F1 Score is high, the confusion matrix indicates that the model always predicted an increase in stock price.
+The Logistic Regression method did not perform well, while it's F1 Score is high, the confusion matrix indicates that the model always predicted an increase in stock price.
 This is not a viable way to perform an analysis and is not good for long term prediction.

 #### Based off the results of the semantic analyses, tweets can be used to predict changes in stock price.
 However, futher research with more data should be considered to draw a more conclusive result.